jackyzha0/jackyzha0.github.io/content/thoughts/carbon credits.md

 - Government subsidies don't consider enough things
 	- Digging fish ponds but they don't produce enough
 	- Rubber-tapping tries but can't afford fertilizer for the poor Amazon soil

-> “Cattle is a secure market.
-You can get a good income selling a calf, an ox,” Silva said.

-> “Who is willing to rubber tap nowadays?”
-Brito said.
-“Nobody, practically nobody.
-We want an easier way to live.”

 Gerrymandering but for trees?
 A lot of the offset calculations are based off of regional averages for carbon, projects can then take advantage of 'unusually high' concentration areas with certain types of trees to game the system and gain more credits than they should have.